AddyRdz/intro-to-debugging/README.md

 ![That moment when your code works](images/tonystark.jpg)

+## JS Debugging Errors Mini Lab

-Next, we will get some practice putting these tools to use!
+Next, we will get some practice putting these concepts to use with a mini lab on debugging JavaScript errors linked [here](https://git.generalassemb.ly/seir-323/js-debugging-errors).

 ## Additional Resources